Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: EXPERIMENTAL RESULTS

-As discussed earlier, most of the existing works assume a stationary anomaly distribution, hence, ignore concept drift.
-We cannot compare the proposed work with those works (supervised anomaly classification) as the anomaly score in our case changes over time due to the concept drift.
-To the best of our knowledge, unsupervised AGMM is the main approach used to address concept drift in audio anomaly detection ~\cite{cristani2004line,cristani2007audio,moncrieff2007online}.
 Table~\ref{tab:parmCompare} describes the required hyper-parameters along with their range for both of the approaches.
-We see that the `No. of distribution' parameter is not required for our method.
-Moreover, the node merging avoids multiple instances of the same mode.
-In literature, the hyper-parameters of the multivariate AGMM are varied as follows: K=3-6 (number of Gaussian), $w_{o}$=0.01-0.1 (initial weight), $\alpha_{w}$=0.001-0.1 (weight update), $\alpha_{g}$=0.001-0.1 (Gaussian update), T=0.92-0.99 (\% data accounted for background events), and $\theta_{mahalonobis}$=4.5 (Z-score is replaced by Mahalanobis distance for multivariate AGMM and for a feature-length of 15 sigma rule says ~4.5$\sigma$ contains 90\% population~\cite{gallego2013mahalanobis} ).
-We compare the AUC performance of our approach with the AGMM approach on different values of `K' (No. of distributions) for each of the three test datasets in Table~\ref{tab:gmmTable}.
+We see that the `No. of clusters' parameter is not required for our method.
+Moreover, the node merging avoids multiple instances of the same event.
+In literature~\cite{zang2006parameter,cristani2004line,cristani2007audio,moncrieff2007online}, the hyper-parameters of the multivariate AGMM are varied as follows: K=3-6 (number of Gaussian), $w_{o}$=0.01-0.1 (initial weight), $\alpha_{w}$=0.001-0.1 (weight update), $\alpha_{g}$=0.001-0.1 (Gaussian update), T=0.92-0.99 (\% data accounted for background events), and $\theta_{mahalonobis}$=4.5 (Z-score is replaced by Mahalanobis distance for multivariate AGMM and for a feature-length of 15 sigma rule says ~4.5$\sigma$ contains 90\% population~\cite{gallego2013mahalanobis} ).

+We compare the AUC performance of our approach with the AGMM approach on different values of `K' (No. of clusters) for each of the three test datasets in Table~\ref{tab:gmmTable}.
 We can see the proposed approach outperforms the existing AGMM approach on all three datasets.
-The table also reports the number of \textit{replaced} (in the case of AGMM) or \textit{merged} modes.
-We can see that, similar to the fixed Huffman approach, the number of \textit{replaced} modes is decreasing as we increase `K' in AGMM, i.e., with a larger value of `K', the chances of a miss are less.
-However, the learning and forgetting strategy in the AGMM is causing a large amount of replaced modes as observed from Table~\ref{tab:gmmTable}.
-Such a frequent replacement of modes causes poor memory of the model and hence degradation in the performance.
+The table also reports the number of \textit{replaced} (in the case of AGMM) or \textit{merged} nodes.
+We can see that, similar to the fixed Huffman approach, the number of \textit{replaced} nodes is decreasing as we increase `K' in AGMM, i.e., with a larger value of `K', the chances of a miss are less.
+However, the learning and forgetting strategy in the AGMM is causing a large amount of replacements as observed from Table~\ref{tab:gmmTable}.
+Such a frequent replacement of nodes causes poor memory of the model and hence degradation in the performance.
 Another limitation of this approach is the node drifting.
-The two nodes may drift and come very close to each other but still represent two different Gaussians and hence may cause misclassifications.
+The two nodes may drift and come very close to each other, Which means they represent the same class of events.
+However, their weights may be very different leading to misclassification.
 For better visualization, we compare the ROC curve of our approach and the AGMM approach (on `K' with the best performance) in Figure~\ref{fig:oursVSGMM}.